graphql-binding/graphql-binding-openapi/README.md

 ```
 An example for the petstore endpoint can be found [here](./example/petstore.json).

 This endpoint definition is transformed into a GraphQL schema, with all the paths from the endpoint translated into queries and mutations.
+The query and mutation names are based on the unique `operationName` found in the definition for each path.
 This schema looks like this:
 ```graphql
 type Query {
   # GET /pet/findPetsByStatus